Is it better to pay off your credit card or keep a balance?

 Chances are you have at least one more credit card, so we have to take that into account as well.
 Let’s say the second card has a $1,500 limit and you have used $400.
 This puts you between the 25 percent and 30 percent utilization ratio on this card.
-This is important because while each card will be counted separately, they will also be combined to come up with a total.
+This is important because while each card will be counted separately, they will also be combined as a total.

 Overall in this example, the utilization rate is 26.25 percent (1500 + 500 = 2,000 total credit; 125 + 400 = 525 total used; 525/2,000 = 26.25).

-At 30 percent utilization, you will effectively maintain the status quo on your credit score.
-Moving down to 25 percent could result in an increase in your score.
-The lower you can go, the better it will be for your score, assuming all of the other factors that go into your score are in good shape.
+The lower you can keep your credit utilization, the better it will be for your score, assuming all of the other factors that go into your score are in good shape.

-So how low are we talking here?
 Those who enjoy the best credit scores typically have utilization factors in the single digits.
-But remember that they are also doing all of the other things right—they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.
+But remember that they are also doing all of the other things right — they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.

 Is it better to pay in full or carry a small balance?